Skip to main content

 Recommended

-Moon Phase Charging: Charge Moldavite under the full moon to amplify its cosmic connection and cleanse absorbed energies.
-Place it outside or on a windowsill where it can absorb direct moonlight.
-The new moon is ideal for setting fresh intentions with Moldavite, while the full moon is best for cleansing and recharging its high-vibration frequency.
+Moon Phase Charging: Charge Moldavite under the full moon to strengthen its cosmic connection and clear whatever energy it has picked up.
+Place it outside or on a windowsill in direct moonlight.
+The new moon is good for setting fresh intentions with Moldavite, and the full moon is better for cleansing and recharging.

 Avoid the following: